akeneo/pim-docs/onboarder/troubleshooting/index.rst

     :alt: Result of the check pubsub access command
     :align: center

-Proposals from Onboarder don't show up into the PIM
+Proposals from Onboarder don't show up in the PIM
 ---------------------------------------------------

 If you don't received proposals into the PIM, double check that you have rightfully setup and configure your workers, see :doc:`synchronization </onboarder/synchronization/index>` page.